 The instructor reserves the right to reduce the grade on incomplete coursework or clinical/practicum components in addition to any other reduction in grade already imposed for the late submission of coursework/clinical/practicum components.

 An Incomplete grade in the clinical component of a course will result in the student assuming any costs associated with continued faculty supervision.

 - If a student in the graduate nursing program wishes to appeal a grade, the appeal should be directed to the Director of the Nursing Department within five (5) days of the posting of the grade.
 The student will be encouraged to meet with the involved faculty member.

-- In the event that the student and the instructor do not confer, or the matter cannot be resolved through discussion, an Ad Hoc nursing faculty committee will be convened by the Director.
-The Coordinator of the Graduate Program, Brooklyn and Long Island Campus will chair this Ad Hoc committee.
-In the event that the Coordinator is the instructor for the course grade in question, the Coordinator on the opposite campus will assume chairmanship of the Committee.
+- In the event that the student and the instructor do not confer, or the matter cannot be resolved through discussion, an Ad Hoc nursing faculty committee will be convened by the director.
+The assistant director of SJC Brooklyn and SJC Long Island will chair this Ad Hoc committee.
+In the event that the assistant director is the instructor for the course grade in question, the assistant director on the opposite campus will assume chairmanship of the committee.

 - The student will submit the appeal in writing to the Ad Hoc faculty committee within seven (7) days subsequent to the meeting with the instructor.
 All relevant materials should be submitted at this time.